symfony-cmf/symfony-cmf-docs/bundles/menu/voters.rst

 This works well for static pages, highlighting the "About" item when viewing the about page.
 However, in a dynamic CMS website, you want more flexibility.
-For instance, each blog post does not have its own menu item, instead only the index page listing the posts has an item.
-When viewing a blog post, you want the listings page to be highlighted.
+In a blog for instance, individual posts do not have their own menu entry.
+Instead, the menu entry for the index page with the listing of all posts should be highlighted to indicate that the user is inside the blog section of the page.

 .. note::

     The voting process isn't using a democratic approach.
-Instead, the first voter to return either ``true`` or ``false`` is used to make the decision.
+Instead, the first voter to return either ``true`` or ``false`` determines the decision.

-.. versionadded:: 2.0
-    Voters were introduced in KnpMenu 2.0, which is first supported by CmfMenuBundle 2.0.
-Prior to version 2.0, the CmfMenuBundle provided voter support.

 Provided Voters
 ---------------